-Alec Brent ’21, a current sophomore at Lake Forest College, is currently developing an app called The Good Samaritan.
-After entering the Forester PitchIt! competition last year and winning the Best Idea prize, Alec has decided to continue working on his innovative app.
+Alec Brent ’21 is developing an app called The Good Samaritan.
+After entering the Forester PitchIt! competition in 2017 and winning the Best Idea prize, Alec has decided to continue working on his innovative app.

 The Good Samaritan App is an app where a person can find someone else’s phone and make it easier for them to send it back to them and for doing so they can get a reward for being a good Samaritan.
 Usually when people take your phone, the first thing they do is turn it off, so you can’t track it.
 With this app, instead of turning the phone off, a person could go the route of using the app, returning the phone to the person, and get a cash reward instead of selling the phone off.